spencer411/2021_Bioinformatics_Fellowship/README.md

 snp-sites core_alignment.aln -p -o core_alignement.phy
 ```

 This will create a phyllip format (.phy) file with only variable sites which can be used in the next step to build a [maximum likelihood tree](https://en.wikipedia.org/wiki/Computational_phylogenetics#Maximum_likelihood).
-To build a maximum liklihood tree we are going use
+To build a maximum likelihood tree we are going use
 RAxML.

 **RAxML** RAxML is a program for sequential and parallel Maximum Likelihood based inference of large phylogenetic trees.
 It can also be used for post-analyses of sets of phylogenetic trees, analyses of alignments and, evolutionary placement of short